davidschinkel/TaskDispatcher/README.md

 # TaskDispatcher
 A tiny code to group students to assignments

-Students are able to vote for 10 given tasks.
+Students are able to vote for given tasks.
 This code takes the voting results and groups students according to their preferences into groups of 3 Students.
-Bachelor and master students are put into seperate groups.
+Students of different types (e.g. Bachelor, Master) are put into seperate groups.

 # Usage